-The Board may suspend or revoke certification for good cause, including:
+The Board may suspend or revoke certification for good cause.
+Good cause shall include, but not be limited to, including:

-- (a) Failure of the school to continue to meet criteria for certification herein specified. - (b) Failure of the school to meet the terms and conditions or limitations of certification established by the Board. - (c) Falsification of information provided to the Board. - (d) False or deceptive advertising. - (e) Judgment of bankruptcy in a liquidation proceeding. - (f) Ceasing of operation. - (g) Refusal to permit team evaluation or other investigations provided for under these rules. - (h) Change in accreditation status.
+- (a) (a)-Failure of the school to continue to meet criteria for certification herein specified. - (b) (b) Failure of the school to meet the terms and conditions or limitations of certification established by the Board. - (c) (c) Falsification of information provided to the Board. - (d) (d)-False or deceptive advertising. - (e) (e) Judgment of bankruptcy in a liquidation proceeding. - (f) (f)-Ceasing of operation.; or - (g) (g)Refusal to permit team evaluation or other investigations provided for under these regulationsrules. - (h) (h) Change in accreditation status.